-Most successful matings will occur during late January or early February and, following successful fertilization, embryos enter the uterus about five days after mating and implantation occurs five to 16 days later, when progesterone levels (need to sustain pregnancy) are at their peak.
+Most successful matings will occur during late January or early February (September and October in Australia) and, following successful fertilization, embryos enter the uterus about five days after mating and implantation occurs five to 16 days later, when progesterone levels (need to sustain pregnancy) are at their peak.
 Assuming successful implantation, the vixen will begin a gestation (pregnancy) that can last between 49 and 58 days; typically, Red foxes gestate for 52 days (around 7.5 weeks or just under two months).
-According to Mark Cardwine, in his 2007 Animal Records book, Red foxes have the shortest gestation of the dogs – domestic dogs, by comparison, gestate for 58 to 65 days, African wild dogs (Lycaon pictus) for 69 to 73 days and bat-eared foxes (Otocyon megalotis) for between 60 and 75 days.
+According to Mark Cardwine, in his 2007 Animal Records book, Red foxes have the shortest gestation of the dogs—domestic dogs, by comparison, gestate for 58 to 65 days, African wild dogs (Lycaon pictus) for 69 to 73 days and bat-eared foxes (Otocyon megalotis) for between 60 and 75 days.

 Foetuses can be lost at any time between conception and birth and, if this happens, they are then re-absorbed; this is a normal part of fox (indeed mammal) reproductive biology.
 In Wales, Huw Gwyn Lloyd found that an average of about 10% of pregnancies didn't make it to term, although in some years this reached 22% while in others losses were negligible.
 We can get an indication of how many foetuses make it to term and how many are resorbed by looking at the vixen's uterus.
 Like most mammals, foxes form a placental connection to their young and these connections to the uterus leave their marks.
 Indeed, since at least the 1930s we have known that scars on the uterus lining can be used to estimate successful births in mammals.
 The technique has been used in foxes since at least 1949, when New York biologist William Sheldon used the technique on American Red and gray foxes (Urocyon cinereoargenteus).